sorbet/sorbet/website/docs/faq.md

 No. You can use an [interface](abstract.md) instead, or `T.untyped` if you do not control all of the code.

-Duck typed code (or, more formally, Structural typing) specifies types by their structure:.
+Duck typing (or, more formally, Structural typing) specifies types by their structure:.
 For example, Rack middleware accepts any object that has a `call` method which takes one argument and returns a tuple representing an HTTP response.